jackcoumans/hello-world/README.md

 # hello-world
-First repository made for The Data Scientist’s Toolbox course by John Hopkins Univesity
+First repository made for The Data Scientist’s Toolbox course by John Hopkins University